Lawyering in the Digital Age Clinic

-Leaders of the bar, judges, and the most prestigious public-interest organizations in New York City turn to students in the Lawyering in the Digital Age Clinic for help with pressing challenges.
+Leaders of the bar, judges, and the most prestigious public-interest organizations turn to students in the Lawyering in the Digital Age Clinic for help with pressing challenges.

-While many law schools now offer law-and-technology courses, Columbia University has pioneered the study of how technology affects the practice of law.
-Students in the clinic learn contemporary law practice through hands-on experience using the digital technologies that are reshaping the profession.
+Columbia Law School has pioneered the study of how technology affects the practice of law.
+Students in the clinic learn contemporary lawyering through hands-on experience using the digital technologies that are reshaping the profession.

-Clinic students work shoulder-to-shoulder, both in person and in an online environment, with lawyers for a wide range of public-interest organizations and members of the judiciary.
-These projects include:
+Clinic students work shoulder-to-shoulder, both in person and in online environments, with lawyers from a wide range of public-interest organizations and members of the judiciary.
+Sample projects include:

 Case Example: Collateral Consequences Calculator